PaperMC/PaperDocs/source/server/configuration.rst

 * **description**: Some scoreboard plugins leave hundreds of empty scoreboard teams around, dramatically slowing down login times.
 This sets whether the server should remove those empty teams automatically.
-* **warning**: This setting can be broken by plugins interacting with the scoreboard, double check plugins when troubleshooting this value.

 velocity-support
 ~~~~~~~~~~~~~~~~